YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This transaction did an update that invoked a trigger which in turn encountered an error that was not handled by the application error trap inside the trigger context.
 Because of this, the exit from the trigger context was abnormal.
 YottaDB does not commit such transactions since they would not preserve the atomicity of trigger updates (triggering update + triggered updates).

-Action: Such transactions can only be rolled back.
+Action: Such transactions can only bge rolled back.
 If this is a nested TSTART (subtransaction), it can optionally be rolled back incrementally, that is, only the nested TSTART needs to be rolled back while the parent TSTART can still be committed.

 ----------------------
 TCPCONNTIMEOUT